Take the chapter quiz before and after you read this chapter.

 - Damage to the large airways by tuberculosis can result in bronchiectasis.

-- Tuberculous infection may also spread into the pleura causing an effusion.
+- Tuberculous infection may also spread into the pleura causing a pleural effusion.

 The primary infection may spread to cause pulmonary tuberculosis.